 Since I didn’t have a set schedule or job, weekdays and weekends were virtually the same.
 I always lost track of what day of the week it was, which was both disorienting and liberating.

 Some backpackers are really good at finding others to travel with.
 No matter where they go, they can find a group that they’ll travel with for days, weeks, or even months.
 I’m not one of these naturally gifted travelers.
 Outside of multi-day tours or treks, I never had a travel partner for more than a couple of nights.

 Selfishness was the main reason why I didn’t have a regular travel buddy.
-I wanted to do what I wanted when I wanted.
-If I wanted ice cream for dinner, I could just go and get one without consulting anyone else.
+I was all about doing what I wanted when I wanted.
+If I wanted ice cream for dinner, I could go and get one without consulting anyone else.
 I liked meeting people, and I enjoyed going out with other travelers at night, but I prioritized “me” time.

 I also liked doing my own thing because I didn’t have to deal with other travelers’ flakiness.
-Finding a decisive backpacker is like spotting the Loch Ness Monster; it can be impossible to get backpackers to commit to something/anything.
+Trying to find a decisive backpacker can be headache-inducing; it’s close to impossible to get backpackers to commit to something/anything.
 Getting a consensus on an activity, hostel, or even a restaurant for dinner is often a prolonged, fruitless process.

 - Hungry Backpacker (HB): Does anyone want to get dinner?

 - Sweaty Backpacker (SB), Decisive Backpacker (DB), Indecisive Backpacker (IB), and “Open-Minded” Backpacker (OB): Yes!

 - SB: Wait, I need to take a shower.
 Do you mind waiting?